Skip to Main Content Skip to bottom Skip to Chat, Email, Text

 What is it like to be an information technology major?

 Information technology (IT) refers to the use of computers and other devices to generate, process, protect or exchange any form of electronic data.
 With the way technology permeates every corner of our world, almost all industries require some IT knowledge.
 That’s why careers for information technology majors are among the most sought after.
-This field is projected to grow 15% between 2021 and 2031, according to the U.S. Bureau of Labor Statistics (BLS).
-That’s 418,500 openings each year.
+This field is projected to grow from 2022 to 2032, according to the U.S. Bureau of Labor Statistics (BLS) by about 377,500 openings each year.

 As major life decisions go, choosing your college path is one of the most important.
 This decision can set the trajectory for your entire life — what you do, where you work and even where you live.
 At the same time, choosing a college major also has immediate implications that are just as important, like course load, professors, hands-on experience and career outlook.
 In other words, choosing the right major means discovering one that you enjoy both learning about and working in.